lshpaner/CEEM585_Supervised_Learning_Techniques_in_R/code/CEEM585_Project_Shpaner_Leonid.md

     ##  MechanicalApt
     ##  Termd

-<font color="blue"> Variance Inflation Factor (VIF) scores confirm
-similar behavior, exhibiting high multicollinearity once a threshold of five is reached and surpassed.
-A linear model (lm) is used to test this behavior. </font>
+**Variance Inflation Factor (VIF) scores confirm similar behavior, exhibiting high multicollinearity once a threshold of five is reached and surpassed.
+A linear model (lm) is used to test this behavior.**

 ``` r
 # use generalized linear model to determine confirm multicollinearity w/ VIF